arinal/Z2IO/README.md

 Without invoking `unsafeRunSync` the program can run because it is executed from `IOApp.main` method.

 ### Acknowledgments
-Special thanks to Fabio Labella [GitHub / Gitter](https://github.com/systemfw) who conducted a good presentation about Cats Effect internal.
+Special thanks to Fabio Labella [GitHub / Gitter](https://github.com/systemfw) who delivered a good presentation about Cats Effect internal.

 Build with love using [NeoVim](https://neovim.io/) and [metals](https://scalameta.org/metals/).
 Proudly made without IDE :)